Prices, How It Works

 Just pick a few items you want and fire off an email to Steve@VDLGrassFed.com

-Mixed Share.
-For a variety of meals, but you aren’t sure what all to try, you could get the mixed share: o Around 10-15 lbs of meat and consists of: o Six packages of ground beef, about 1.0 pounds each. o High End Steak: (Ribeye, TBone, Sirloin) 2.5 - 3.5 lbs average. o Two pounds of stew meat. o One roast, about 3.5 lbs average. o $7.49 per pound.
-(So: $75.00 - $115.00 You can let us know if you want a big or small share)
+Mixed Share. o Around 10-15 lbs of beef, consists of: o Six packages of ground beef, 1.0 pounds each. o High End Steak: (Usually TBone or Sirloin) 2.5 - 3.5 lbs average. o Two pounds of stew meat. o One roast, 3 lbs average. o Say if you want a large, medium or small share.
+Large means bigger roast and steaks, maybe an extra pound of stew meat. . o $7.19 per pound.
+(So: $75.00 - $115.00)

-o 50/50 Honey Ham GrassFed Beef / Pastured Pork Snack sticks: - Nothing but beef, pork, salt, honey, sweet dairy whey and smoke. $12.50/lb o Tim's Paleo Snack Sticks: Nothing but beef, salt, pepper, and smoke.
-Introductory rate, 8.25/ 8oz pkg.
+o 50/50 Honey Ham GrassFed Beef / Pastured Pork Snack sticks: - Nothing but beef, pork, salt, honey, sweet dairy whey and smoke. $6.25/8oz pkg. o Tim's Paleo Snack Sticks: Nothing but beef, salt, pepper, and smoke.
+Introductory rate, $8.25/ 8oz pkg.

 Quarters, Halves and Whole cows:

 If you are ever going to order a quarter, fall is the time of year to do it.
 A quarter is usually about 100 pounds of meat.
+Fall is the best time to get a quarter.
 The breakdown will be approximately: * 50% ground beef * 10% stew meat. * 15% Steaks (TBone, Ribeye, Sirloin) * 20-30% Roasts.
 Chuck, Arm, Sirloin Tip, Rump.
-Most are labeled simply Beef Roast. * There will usually be about 10-15 pounds of free things like liver, heart, tongue, oxtail, marrow and joint bones. * It will arrive all cut, wrapped and frozen. * Wrapping is vacuum packed and with ground beef in 1 pound chubs. * Price is $7.29 per pound.
-The total is usually between $700 and $750.
+Most are labeled simply Beef Roast. * $7.09 / lb.
+Total is usually between $700 and $750. * There will usually be about 10-15 pounds of free things like liver, heart, tongue, oxtail, marrow and joint bones. * It will arrive all cut, wrapped and frozen. * Wrapping is vacuum packed and with ground beef in 1 pound chubs.
 You can say if you want a quarter that is on the small side or on the large side.
 You can also say if you want more ground beef and less roasts or more roasts and less ground beef if you want.
 If you want less steaks, you can get a price break on the whole quarter.
 In other words, I am willing to dicker a bit.

+I will always strive to do better than is expected.
 If for any reason you are not satisfied with my product or service, let me know.
 I will make it right.
 Someone didn't like the ground beef, it didn't taste like what they were used to.
-No worries, grassfed doesn't taste like most other beef.
+No worries.
+Grassfed doesn't taste like most other beef.
 I replaced it with Roast which they liked.
 Now they order the ground beef all the time.
 Someone got some tough steaks, I replaced them with ribeyes.
 I misplaced someone's order.
 The next time I was in their town I delivered to their door and gave them an extra 4 pounds of ground beef.
 I will always strive to do better than is expected.